2. Pads, helmets and batting gloves are not required. Non marking footwear must be

 and umpires/coaches are permitted in the sports hall playing area.
 Spectators may

-watch from the side but must keep behind the barriers at all times. ● It is expected
+watch from the back but must keep behind the barriers at all times. ● It is expected

 that whites are worn for this competition but teams may wear coloured clothing as